 Each VLAN is identified by its VLAN ID#.
-It is not currently possible to soft label VLANs.

 Each VLAN ID# must be configured separately, and each VIA switch must be uniquely identified on each VLAN in use on that switch.
 There is currently no way of copying properties from one VLAN to another.